August 01, 2020

 Rancher users

-However, if your cluster was created using Rancher, you need to have “Authorized Cluster Endpoint” activated, so your requests can reach the API Server directly.
-If not, your URL paths will differ from the examples above.
+However, if your cluster was created using Rancher, you’ll need “Authorized Cluster Endpoint” enabled, so your requests can reach the API Server directly.
+Your URL paths will slightly differ from the examples above otherwise.

-On your command line, you will also have to select the correct context for kubectl
+Using your command line, you’ll also need to select the correct context for kubectl

 before activating the proxy.